Juju-And/OpenCV-example/README.md

 $ python face_detect.py sample_pictures/picture_name.jpg haarcascade_frontalface_default.xml
 ```

 As a result in console should be written how many faces were recognized.
-If to many/little, parameters in faces function could be changed.
+If to many\little, parameters in faces function could be changed.